- Plastic is one of the most harmful substances your dog can ingest because of the high chance of bowel obstruction among other risks.

 As soon as you discover that your dog ate a plastic, you’ll want to contact a vet as soon as possible, especially if your dog is choking, gagging, or suffering from severe stomach pain.

-By responding to the incident extremely quickly, you’ll be able to reduce the chances of your dog experiencing severe complications or even death.
+By responding to the incident extremely quickly, you’ll be able to reduce the chances of severe complications to your dog’s digestive tract or even death.